3.8 Development of entrepreneurship competence

 The Czech Republic has highlighted a number of different strategies including those relating to lifelong learning and youth, however the most relevant is the 'Research and Innovation Strategy for Smart Specialisation 2014-2020' (RIS) which strongly links to the 'International Competitiveness Strategy 2012-2020'.

-RIS aims to target funding activities to strengthen research and innovation, and links to entrepreneurship education are made through the introduction of tools to assess and develop entrepreneurial skills, supported by teacher education and alongside the implementation of activities to encourage practical teaching.
+RIS aimed to target funding activities to strengthen research and innovation, and links to entrepreneurship education are made through the introduction of tools to assess and develop entrepreneurial skills, supported by teacher education and alongside the implementation of activities to encourage practical teaching.

-Some of the Youth NGOs and initiatives are directly focused on supporting young entrepreneurs and entrepreneur education, such as Junior Achievement, Junior Chamber International Czech Republic, and they usually receive at least some support from public resources or EU programmes for their activities.
+There are several (youth) NGOs focusing their values and educational path on the importance of problem-solving competencies and other relevant skills.
+Some of the Youth NGOs and their initiatives are directly focused on supporting young entrepreneurs and entrepreneur education, such as Junior Achievement, Junior Chamber International Czech Republic, and they usually receive at least some support from public resources or EU programmes for their activities.

 A very active role is played by the Association of Small and Medium-Sized Enterprises and Crafts CZ which is running its own successful initiative without any public support Svou cestou - Young business.
-There are other private entities and individuals working with the topic e.g. www.mladypodnikatel.cz (Young Entrepreneur).

 Educators support in entrepreneurship education

-Supports teachers in their (schools') initiatives in this regard, the national level is providing facilitation and good practice space for teachers as well as a place for sharing methodologies and methods.
+General school Methodological portal (RVP.cz) supports teachers in their (schools') initiatives in this regard, the national level is providing facilitation and good practice space for teachers as well as a place for sharing methodologies and methods.

+Centre for Practice Enterprises (Centrum fiktivních firem) is an activity of the National Institute of Education and a member of the international network European-PEN International.
 It offers students in upper secondary vocational education the opportunity to manage a 'practice enterprise' in order to develop their entrepreneurial skills.
 These companies are set up by students under the supervision of the teacher and in co-operation with the Centre.

 Within the system of Further Education of Pedagogical Workers courses limited to financial literacy are available for all teachers, not for entrepreneurial skills as such.